FrancisCrickInstitute/babs-template-rnaseq/babs/readme.md

 successful completion of a module it will get turned into a corresponding `module.log` file.
 Within each module, there is likely to be a `logs` subdirectory which contains individual log files.

+Also in this top-level are two makefiles that will be loaded into every module automatically. `shared.mk` will be under version control, and includes generic recipes and variables that are likely to be used by more than one module.
+It also loads `secret.mk` which contains site-specific settings that you don't want to put in a public repository as it may contain file-paths etc.  Both of these files get automatically duplicated into each module that uses them, if you start the `makefile` in each directory with an `include shared.mk` at the start, and have a copy of the recipe for `shared.mk` that is at the end of, for example, [the `docs` makefile](babs/docs/makefile)